DMASCoreDeclan/keyboard-shortcuts/README.md

  - The fully responsive navigation bar includes links to the Logo, Home, Register, Login and Shortcuts on separate pages.
  - All pages have a Fixed Nav-Bar and Footer.
 The background space between the top and bottom remains white with the exception of the Hero image.
- - The current page is denoted by emphasising the active portion of the Nav-Var
+ - The current page is denoted by emphasising the active portion of the Nav-Bar
  - When hovering over subsequent Page choices, that page link underlines and becomes bold

 ### The Landing Page Image